hafee/plugin.video.dramapk/README.md

 # plugin.video.dramapk
-Only for personal use!
-Required support for improvement, like playlist sort order by Descending (Latest first)
+# Required support for improvement:
+- playlist sort order by Descending (Latest first)
+- Marks episodes as watched automatically
+- Remembers where you ended the episode, so you can choose to resume the video